wallarm/product-documentation/docs/latest/installation/oob/tcp-traffic-mirror/configuration.md

 ### log.pretty

-Controls the log format.
+Controls the error and access log format.
 Set to `true` for human-readable logs, or `false` for JSON logs.

 Default: `true`.